 "The committee has gained significant traction in recent days as increasing numbers of investors with interests in the subordinated notes have identified themselves and have expressed an interest in participating in the group," the group said in a statement.

-, they are also considering options to provide funding to the company as part of a restructuring.
+According to the FT, they are also considering options to provide funding to the company as part of a restructuring.

 Assets up for grabs include shares in Wind Hellas and another of its subsidiaries, Hellas IV, as well as intercompany debt.